fadedfairlyy/assetto-corsa-starter-pack/README.md

 Click finish to create the shortcut.
 Double-click on the shortcut and the menu will open.

-# How to Run the shortcut as an Administrator:
+# How to Run the Shortcut as an Administrator:
 Right-click the shortcut you just created and select Properties.
 In the shortcut tab, click the advanced button.
 Check the Run as administrator box/